 - Betternet.
-This is a free VPN, but what you don’t pay in money, you pay in privacy.
+This is a free VPN, but if you don’t pay in money, you pay in privacy.
 Betternet stores all sorts of your data, which is a big red flag.

 - SuperVPN.
-Another VPN that’s been reported as hiding malware.
-Also, while most trusted VPNs have strict no-logs policies, SuperVPN stores your data.
-Not so super at all.
+Another VPN that has been reported as hiding malware.
+Also, SuperVPN stores your data.

 Interestingly, a common denominator of the above VPNs is that they are all free, which brings us to our next point.

 Yes, there are free VPNs for Chromebooks, but we don’t recommend using a completely free Chromebook VPN.
 Using a free VPN comes with many risks.
 For example, free VPN apps might be riddled with ads and sell user data to third parties.
 Plus, some unreliable free VPNs can just be malware in disguise.

 An alternative option is using a reputable freemium VPN such as AtlasVPN.
 It is secure, can unblock a variety of content, and is compatible with Chromebook.
 However, the AtlasVPN free version also has a 5GB monthly data limit and only 3 server locations.

 To escape freemium VPN limitations, we also recommend using free trials of premium VPN services:

 - NordVPN – offers a 7-day free trial for Android, as well as a 30-day money-back guarantee